 Chou, Fa-Kao, et al (eds.). 周法高.
 1973.
 Hanzi Gujin Yinhui 漢字古今音彙.
 (A Pronouncing Dictionary of Chinese Characters (in Archaic & Ancient Chinese, Mand. & Cantonese), Hong Kong: The Chinese University of Hong Kong. (also Zhou Fagao)

 Chou, Fa-Kao. 周法高.
 1982.
 “Monosyllabics of Chinese Reconsidered”, Tsing-hua Journal of Chinese Studies.
 Vol. XIV.
 No. 1&2, pp. 105-110. (also Zhou Fagao)

 Coblin, W. South.
 1982.
 “Notes on Western Han Initials”, Tsing-hua Journal of Chinese Studies.
 Vol. XIV.
 No. 1 & 2, pp. 111-132.

 Coblin, W. South.
 1983.
 A Handbook Of Eastern Han Sound Glosses.
 Hong Kong: The Chinese University Press.

 Coetsem, Frans Van and Waugh, R. Linda (eds.).
 1980.
 Contributions to Historical Linguistics.
 The Netherlands: Cornell University (Leiden E.J.
 Brill).

 De Lacouperie, Terrien.
 1966.
 The Languages of China Before the Chinese.
 Taiwan: Ch'engwen Publishing Company.
-(PDF.
-London: 1887)
+Electronically available in PDF (London: 1887)

 Ðào, Trọng Ðủ.
 1983.
 Traugiồi TiếngViệt.
 Toronto: Quêhương.